 OBS data may go through a number of steps before being ready for archival at data centers.
 These processing steps should be well documented, so that any mistakes can be traced and corrected.
 The most obvious example is for the timing corrections, but other steps may also be useful.
-We suggest using a text file (preferably structured, such as ISON) with this information.
+One possibility is to create 'opaque' miniSEED files with this information.
+Another would be to provide a text file (perhaps structured, such as ISON) with this information.
+The text or structured file would be more readable, whereas the opaque miniSEED file fits in some data structures (such as SeisComp3 data structure).
+I think a text file would be easiest for the user to read, but this depends on the data centers having some standard place for these text files (with State of Health data?).
+NOTE: CHECK WHAT IRIS USES FOR SUPPORT FILES